 So the eternal Son of God, without ceasing to be God, took on a fully human nature.
 This is the incarnation.

 And what a magnificent doctrine and fuel for worship this is!
 Jesus didn’t just become man because he could.
-He became a man “for us and for our salvation” (in the words of Athanasius).
+This was no circus stunt, just for show.
+He became man “for us and for our salvation” (in the words of the old creed).
 The Word became flesh to save us from our sin and to free us to marvel at and enjoy the unique union of divinity and humanity in his one spectacular person.